Explore the map

 - Click Save.

-The map is saved to your ArcGIS Online account.
+The map is saved to your ArcGIS account.
 Next, you'll zoom (changing the scale to see more or less detail) and pan (changing the extent to see different areas) to different parts of the map.

 You can zoom in three ways.